Is that a nuclear plant? The story behind those towers at the Winter Olympics ski jump - KESQ

 Behind the skiers launching themselves off the 60-meter-high (196-foot) ramp are furnaces, tall chimney stacks and cooling towers on the site of a former steel mill that for decades contributed to the Chinese capital’s notoriously polluted skies.

-The mill, which was founded in 1919, ceased operations more than 15 years ago, as part of efforts to clear the air in the capital ahead of the 2008 Summer Olympics.
+The mill, founded in 1919, ceased operations more than 15 years ago, as part of efforts to clear the air in the capital ahead of the 2008 Summer Olympics.

 That left a large stretch of prime city center land, ripe for rehabilitation and regeneration, says engineering and design company ARUP, which transformed the site into a bustling hub for tourism and art exhibitions.

-The rusty, aging remnants of the mill were never demolished — not even for the big air jump, the site of the only snow event in the 2022 Winter Olympics
+The rusty, aging remnants of the mill were never demolished — not even for the big air jump at the 2022 Winter Olympics.

 Instead, the old mill has been incorporated into Big Air Shougang’s design.
 One of the cooling towers even bears the logo for the Games.